-But there’s hope in site!
+But there’s hope in sight!
 Dark sky lighting, or that which minimizes the excessive glare and up-lighting associated with conventional light fixtures, is revolutionizing the way we think about how we light the night sky.
 It turns out that there are some significant advantages of choosing outdoor lighting that will improve the nighttime surroundings, including benefits for the environment, home energy consumption, and of course, for those engaged in astronomical endeavors.
 Read on to find out how dark sky lighting can enhance your home’s beauty and security, while contributing to the fight again light pollution.

 Dark sky = better nighttime viewing